efmayost/grafana-demo-docs/src/data_sources.md

 | Index name                      | gtd                                   |
 | Time field name                 | timestamp                             |

-### Infinity
+### Infinity - github
-Search for slite and click install.
+Search infinity and click install.
 Once the plugin is installed, click on "Add new data source", and set the following:

 | name           | value                                                                                   |
 | ----           | -----                                                                                   |